changbowen/aliyun-console/README.md

 ### View: VPC, Subnets and Zones
 ![sample-vpc-subnet-zone-view](https://raw.githubusercontent.com/changbowen/Misc/master/aliyun-console/sample-vpc-subnet-zone-view.png)
+*Names and values are changed to protect the information*

 - Table view of instances (ECS, RDS ...) in the target region.
 - Resources are placed into columns of zones.